-The paradox of human-led travel to the far reaches of space is that a journey using contemporary technology would last longer than the life of the travelers.
+The paradox of human-led travel to deep space is that a journey using contemporary technology would last longer than the life of the travelers.
 That’s why any conversation about deep-space travel inevitably circles back to the question of light speed, which offers two irrefutable answers.
 First, no man-made object can yet travel that fast.
 Second, scientists can’t predict the precise biological dangers of moving that fast and far, effectively removing humans from the conversation, at least until a real-life equivalent of the fictional Millennium Falcon makes light-speed, deep-space travel as safe and fun as Han Solo and Chewbacca had it in “Star Wars.”

 Not Quite Ready for Complete Light Speed

 “Cracking the speed of light means cracking the laws of physics,” said Stephen Holler, an associate professor of physics at Fordham University.
 “Right now, we are limited by these laws, but there may be new physics out there that we have not yet discovered.”
 Crossing vast interstellar distances would require a manipulation of space-time — folding space and jumping — rather than the easy-to-visualize method of accelerating from one point to another at a superluminal speed, he said.